sentioxyz/docs/how-to-guides-by-examples/data-collection/working-with-different-chains/solana-alpha/decode-solana-instructions.md

 ### Anchor programs

 For an Anchor program, one can import the program's IDL into Sentio, and by running the code-gen, Sentio will automatically generate proper `decodeInstruction` functions for the instructions defined in the smart contract.
-Details can be found at [monitor-anchor-programs.md](monitor-anchor-programs.md "mention").
+Details can be found at [monitor-anchor-programs](monitor-anchor-programs "mention").

 ### System programs